About This Course

 - investigate the social and political realities of first-generation experiences through a borderlands perspective.

-This session is $99 for NASPA members, $149 for non-members.
+Register before the event begins, and get $10 off the registration cost!
+After the live session ends and the recording is available, the registration will be $99 for NASPA members, $149 for non-members.
 Pricing will be accurately reflected in your cart.

 Accessing the Presentation